Ziolo1999/Machine-Learning/Final_report.md

 ### Logistic regression

+<br>

 <font size=4> Our first algorithm was logistic regression.
-We decided start with it because it is easy method to implement, interpret, and very efficient to train.
+We decided start with it because it is easy method to implement, interpret, and it is very efficient to train.
 To increase the performance of the model we decided to add some interactions.
 We believed that the impact of the addictive substances might differ depending on people's character traits.
 We decided to go with the following variables, cannabis consumption, amphetamines consumption and mushrooms consumption, because they constitute so called soft and hard drugs.
 Thus, these three variables have been mixed with personality variable. </font>

-<br>

 ```r